Butler County 9-1-1 Emergency Calls & Services

 When to Call 911

-In an emergency, call 911 immediately from any wired or wireless phone.
+In an emergency, call 911 immediately from any landline or wireless/cell phone.

 Text to 911 is NOT currently available in Butler County.